storacha/w3infra/README.md

 The repo contains the infra deployment code and the api implementation.

 ```
-├── api     - lambda & dynamoDB implementation of the upload-api http gateway
+├── carpark     - lambda for announce new CARs in the carpark bucket
+├── replicator  - lambda to replicate buckets to R2
+├── satnav      - lambda to listen for new CARs and write CAR indexes in satnav
-└── stacks  - sst and aws cdk code to deploy all the things
+├── stacks      - sst and aws cdk code to deploy all the things
+└── upload-api  - lambda & dynamoDB implementation of the upload-api http gateway
 ```

 To work on this codebase **you need**: